ayaka14732/persianpod101-scraper/README.md

 ## :clipboard: Disclaimer and known issues

-- Any usage of the script is under user's responsibility only.
-Users of the script must act according to site's terms.
+- Any usage of the script is under the user's responsibility only.
+Users of the script must act according to the site's terms.

-- As of today, Innovative Language's terms of use does not forbid usage of crawlers or scrapers on any of their sites.
+- As of today, Innovative Language's terms of use do not forbid the usage of crawlers or scrapers on any of their sites.
 This may change in the future, so be aware.

 - If you like the services Innovative Language provides you should consider a monthly subscription.
 Basic programs start at around $5 per month and include support from native speaker teachers.